 This taco meat freezes really well, too.
 You can pull it out to put on taco salad, nachos, in a lettuce wrap, etc.

 This guide from Martha Stewart has great directions on cooking lentils just right, to avoid getting them overcooked and mushy.

 Quick, minimal-ingredient tacos are packed with plant protein, healthy fats and deliciousness!

 - 2 cups cooked brown lentils (about 3/4 cup dry)

 - 1 cup walnuts or sunflower seeds

-- 3 tsp taco seasoning (or 1 tsp each of garlic powder, cumin, oregano, chili powder and 1/4 tsp salt)
+- 3 tsp taco seasoning, add more to taste (or 1 tsp each of garlic powder, cumin, oregano, chili powder and 1/4 tsp salt)